Accra hosts international forum on Internet freedom

 A Deputy Minister of Communications, Mr George Andah, said for its part, the government was committed to putting in place the right infrastructure to boost access to the Internet across the country.

-He said a number of initiatives and projects had been undertaken to ensure that all parts of the country had access to the
+He said a number of initiatives and projects had been undertaken to ensure that all parts of the country had access to the since that would lead to the development of critical sectors of the economy.

 Mr Andah said the right mechanisms and capacity-building initiatives were also being rolled out to guarantee security on the Internet.